Please fill out this form and let us know which of our next scheduled sessions you would like to take.

 HTO 101: Blackboard Basics.
 This self-paced class can be entered and completed at any time.
 It will cover, via video and text tutorials, the basics of using Blackboard content, collaboration, communication, and grading.

 The class has a LearnIt!-ProveIt! structure.
-Once enrolled in the class, you will be give a Sandbox class so that you can create sample assignments, discussion forums, announcements, use the weighted column to apportion grades, etc. Once the tasks are completed, you will pass HTO 101.
-Total time commitment: approx. 4 hours.
+Once enrolled in the class, you will be give a Sandbox class so that you can create sample assignments, discussion forums, announcements, use the weighted column to apportion grades, etc.

 Once you click submit, you will be sent an email acknowledging your registration.
 If you are taking a BPO class, you can expect it to appear on Blackboard approximately one month before it is scheduled to begin.
 If you are taking HTO 101, you should receive via email information on the class within 24 hours.